Known For Acting

 An American pop-R&B recording artist, producer, dancer, model, and actress.
 In 1983, she became the first woman of African-American descent to be crowned Miss America, but a scandal involving nude photographs caused her to relinquish her title early.
 Williams rebounded by launching a career as an entertainer, earning Grammy, Emmy, and Tony Award nominations.

-Williams released her debut album The Right Stuff in 1988, which spawned the hits The Right Stuff, a #1 on Hot Dance Songs, and Dreamin' a #1 on R&B and #8 on Billboard Hot 100.
-Her second studio album The Comfort Zone in 1991 topped the Billboard R&B Album Chart, which spawned the number-one hit Save the Best for Last.
+Williams released her debut album The Right Stuff in 1988, which spawned the hits "The Right Stuff," a #1 on Hot Dance Songs, and "Dreamin'," a #1 on R&B and #8 on Billboard Hot 100.
+Her second studio album, The Comfort Zone, in 1991 topped the Billboard R&B Album Chart, and spawned the number-one hit, "Save the Best for Last."

-In 1994 she debut on Broadway in the musical Kiss of the Spider Woman.
-In 1995 she recorded Oscar-winner for Best Original Song from the Disney animated feature film Pocahontas the song Colors of the Wind,which reached #4 on Billboard Hot 100.
+In 1994 she debuted on Broadway in the musical Kiss of the Spider Woman.
+In 1995 she recorded the Oscar-winner for Best Original Song, "Colors of the Wind," from the Disney animated feature film Pocahontas.
+It went on to reach #4 on the Billboard Hot 100.